MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: : Detailed Description

-The variance regularization term corresponding to the entropy term in the mutual information \ref{equation:MI_defintion} is used to control the variance of the embeddings.
+The variance-regularization term corresponding to the entropy term in the mutual information in (\ref{equation:MI_defintion}) is used to control the variance of the embeddings.
 We use a hinge function of the standard deviation of the embeddings along the batch dimension: